-To participate in the Lifeline Program, wireline and wireless telephone companies must be designated as eligible telecommunications carriers (ETCs) by their state regulatory commissions or, in some cases, by the FCC.
-After being delegated, ETCs must meet all program requirements.
+To participate in the Lifeline Program, carriers must be designated as an eligible telecommunications carrier (ETC) by their respective state regulatory commission or, in some cases, by the FCC.
+After receiving the designation, ETCs must meet all Lifeline program requirements.

 Learn more about ETC designations and obligations via the FCC's website.

 Service providers that will provide only Lifeline-supported broadband service, and not Lifeline-supported voice service, are called Lifeline Broadband Providers (LBPs).
 LBPs are a type of ETC and must seek their designation through the FCC.
 LBPs may be designated across multiple states through a single application process.
 Effective the week of October 3, 2016, LBPs may begin applying with the FCC.

 An ETC designation from a state to provide Lifeline voice service is sufficient to provide Lifeline broadband service as well.

 Where states designate Lifeline Voice ETCs, carriers should contact their respective state utility commission to initiate the ETC designation process.